By Dr. Jesse Riley, MS DC

 Instead, take the first steps by assessing your movement with a professional.

-What Are Red Flags When It Comes To Shoulder Pain?
+What Are Red Flags When It Comes To Knee Pain?
 Signs To See Medical Specialists That Aren’t Physical Therapists or Chiropractors

 It can stem from an underlying cause.
 However, this scenario is very unlikely.
 As in, only 1% of cases.
-The other 99% of cases fall under the non-emergency category and are very treatable with shoulder rehab.
+The other 99% of cases fall under the non-emergency category and knee pain rehab is a great initial step.
 This is when you would see a movement therapist like at Modern Movement Clinic.

 However, for the 1% of those with an atypical case, we want to make sure you don’t ignore the signs to get the help you need.

 If you are experiencing any of the symptoms below, you should seek out further medical advice, such as the Emergency Room, a medical specialist, or your General Practitioner depending on the situation.

 Prolonged Use of Steroids or Any Drugs That Inhibit the Immune System

 Significant Trauma (Accident or Trauma Recently)

 Numbness and Tingling In the Groin Area (Saddle-Like Paresthesia)